 Ultimate Slow Cooker Pulled Pork

-How to make the best pulled pork in the slow cooker that’s perfect for sandwiches, salads, and tacos.
-For a quicker version, we have also shared how to make this pulled pork using a pressure cooker or Instant Pot.
+How to make the best slow cooker pulled pork that’s perfect for sandwiches, salads, and tacos.
+For a quicker version, we have also shared how to make this pulled pork using a pressure cooker (like an Instant Pot).
 Jump to the Slow Cooker Pulled Pork Recipe or watch our quick recipe video showing you how we make it.

 How to Make the Best Pulled Pork Using a Slow Cooker